Waltrude: Life

-After her husband retired to an abbey, she herself became a nun in 656.
-She founded her own convent (Sainte-Waudru) and the city of Mons grew around it.
+Around 642 Madelgarius founded the monastery known as Hautmont Abbey.
+Waltrude persuaded Saint Ghislain to establish an oratory at a place called Ursidongus, now known as Saint-Ghislain.
+The city of Mons grew around it.

+Around 656, after the death of the young Dentelin, the couple decided to separate and retire to separate monasteries.
+Madelgarius went to Hautmont, where he became a Benedictine monk.
+Hydulphe of Hainault, husband of her cousin Aye, built her a cell and chapel near Ghislain's oratory.
+She was sometimes visited by her sister Aldegonde of Maubeuge.

 Her biography celebrates her for "the pious intention under vow to free captives.
 She arranged the ransom price [pretium], weighed out the silver. ...
 When the captives had been bought back with the ransom money out of her own purse, at her command they returned to their families and homes."

+Veneration

+Upon her death, established by tradition as falling on 9 April 688, Waltrude was proclaimed holy by the vox populi.
+Waltrude is the patron saint of the city of Mons.

 The shrine of Saint Waltrude is kept in the Saint Waltrude Collegiate Church in Mons.
 Each year, as part of the Ducasse de Mons festival, the shrine is placed on the car d'or, a gilded cart, and drawn by horses through the city streets.

-"Both her parents (Walbert and Bertille) and her sister (Aldegund) were canonized.
-Her four children were also declared saints (Landericus, Dentelin, Aldetrude, and Madelberte) and so was her husband (Madelgaire)."
+Both her parents (Walbert IV and Bertille) and her sister (Aldegund) were canonized.
+Her four children were also declared saints (Landericus, Dentelin, Aldetrude, and Madelberte) as was her husband (Madelgaire).